hyes92121/ml-tutorial/github/Readme.md

 A new folder named `ML2019SPRING` will be created in your working directory.
 This is your local in-class repository and should be synced with the remote one at all times.

-#### 2. Set local repository user name
+#### 2. Set local repository user credentials

-We can set the user name of our local repository.
+We need to setup the email address and username of our current repository.

+Type `git config user.email [YOUR EMAIL]` to set the email of the repo.

-Type `git config user.name [YOUR GITHUB USERNAME]` to set your github username to your local repo username.
+Type `git config user.name [YOUR USERNAME]` to set the username of the repo.

-You can type `git config user.name` to check that the username has been setup correctly.
+You can type `git config user.name(or user.email)` to check that the username/email has been setup correctly.

-You can alternatively add the `--global` flag to set the username of all the git repos on your computer .
+You can alternatively add the `--global` flag to set the email/username of all the git repos on your computer .

+NOTE: the email and username are not the same as your Github email/username and need not to (but can) be.

 #### 3. How to add files to commit